Master Electrician Guidelines

 Pulling the Shop Order

-- Pulled out, dusted off and have their hardware checked.
+- All units shall be pulled out, dusted off and have their hardware checked.
 Any old markings on the yoke or connector should be removed.

 - All lamps and all cables should be tested.
 Any repairs should be done at this time (including fixing strain relief).